Chapter 1

 “Didn’t the appointment cost money?”

 “Don’t worry about that.
-Enjoy yourself.
+Take your time.
 We’ll have to wait in line anyway.
 It’s a doctor’s office.”
 But then she took a few large bites of her own food.
 “How about I go on ahead and check you in?
 You two enjoy yourselves.
-You remember where it is.
-Right, Laura?”
+You remember where it is, right, Laura?”

 “Yes.”